Version 5 - 31st August 2022

 The normal legal basis for processing customer data is that it is necessary for the legitimate interests of The House of Bruar, including:-

-- protecting The House of Bruar, its employees and customers, by taking appropriate legal action against third parties who have committed criminal acts or are in breach of legal obligations to The House of Bruar;
+- Protecting the The House of Bruar, its employees and customers, by taking appropriate legal action against third parties who have committed criminal acts or are in breach of legal obligations to The House of Bruar;

 Information We May Collect From You

-We use the EU General Data Protection Regulation definition of personal data: any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+We use the UK Data Protection Act 2018 and EU General Data Protection Regulation definition of personal data: any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 We may collect and process the following data about you: